scaleoutsean/awesome-solidfire/README.md

 ## NetApp SolidFire-based Offerings

+### End-of-Availability announcements

+- SolidFire: End of Sale in 2028; see [CPC-00467](https://mysupport.netapp.com/info/communications/ECMLP2884466.html) for more (NetApp support portal login required)
+  - Support is available until EOS + 5Y (2028).
+Please refer to the official NetApp Support site for details
+- NetApp HCI: End of Sale was announced in Q1/CY21 and took effect in Q2/CY22
+  - Support is available until EOS + 5Y (2027).
+Please refer to the official NetApp Support site for details

 ### NetApp SolidFire All Flash Storage

 - SolidFire iSCSI storage clusters (available as storage-only clusters)
-  - In NetApp HCI, SoliFire shares storage nodes with the NetApp HCI compute nodes and non-NetApp HCI compute nodes
+  - In NetApp HCI, SolidFire shares storage nodes with the NetApp HCI compute nodes and non-NetApp HCI compute nodes
   - You may view currently available SolidFire appliances [here](https://www.netapp.com/data-storage/solidfire/) or check which DellEMC, HPE or other servers are certified for [SolidFire eSDS](https://docs.netapp.com/us-en/element-software/esds/concept_get_started_esds.html)

 ### NetApp Enterprise Software-Defined Storage (eSDS)